 1. Family and Friends

-Go to a woman that you trust; it could be a member of the family, like your mother or aunt or even a close friend who has breastfed before.
+Talk to a person whom you trust; it could be a member of the family, like your mother or aunt or even a close friend who has breastfed before.
 A lot of women face certain difficulties during breastfeeding, and they will be able to shed some light on the area for you and give you tips on how to cope.
-As they are also already experienced, they will be able to give good support for you if you feel like you need any help or even just for someone to talk to.
+As they are also already experienced, they will be able to give good support to you if you feel like you need any help or even just for someone to talk to.

 Most older women are delighted to help the younger generation learn, especially about motherhood, as it is a way for them to pass down the knowledge that they acquired from their mothers and from all the generations before.
 Be careful to run the advice by your doctor though, during your prenatal visits.